nf-core/eager/docs/usage.md

 ### `--max_memory`
 Use to set a top-limit for the default memory requirement for each process.
-Should be a string in the format integer-unit. eg. `--max_memory '8.GB'`
+Should be a string in the format integer-unit. eg. `--max_memory '8.GB'`.
+If not specified, will be taken from the configuration in the `-profile` flag.

 ### `--max_time`
 Use to set a top-limit for the default time requirement for each process.
-Should be a string in the format integer-unit. eg. `--max_time '2.h'`
+Should be a string in the format integer-unit. eg. `--max_time '2.h'`.
+If not specified, will be taken from the configuration in the `-profile` flag.

 ### `--max_cpus`
 Use to set a top-limit for the default CPU requirement for each process.
-Should be a string in the format integer-unit. eg. `--max_cpus 1`
+Should be a string in the format integer-unit. eg. `--max_cpus 1`.
+If not specified, will be taken from the configuration in the `-profile` flag.

 ### `--email`
 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.
+If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

 ### `-name`
 Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.